w3f/polkadot-wiki/docs/learn/how-to/view-mnemonic-signer.md

 ---
-title: How to View Your Mnemonic Phrase (Signer)
+title: How to View Your Mnemonic Phrase (Developer Signer)
 description: "The Polkadot Developer Signer only shows your mnemonic seed once: during the initial creation of your account."
 ---